darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 * As the number of observations, $n$, grows, the $n\times n$ covariance (or precision) matrix gradually becomes problematic (whether inversion is explicit or not)
 * Can subset or merge design points in more-or-less principled ways, or form some other sparse or low-rank approximation of the covariance (or precision) matrix
-* There is also interest in learning GP hyperparameters (such as length scales) in an on-line fashion
+* There is also interest in learning GP hyper-parameters (such as length scales) in an on-line fashion
 * Hybrid approaches using off-line algorithms for learning static (hyper)parameters and on-line algorithms for dynamic state work well in practice
 * Very active research area